Uvira Territory: Languages

 The predominant languages are Swahili, Kifuliiru, Kivira, and Kijoba.
-Kifuliiru is predominantly spoken from Kiliba to the Ruvimvi River, while Kijoba is spoken from Kalyamabenga to Sanza, historically serving as the boundary between Vira and Bembe communities.
+Kifuliiru is predominantly spoken from Kiliba to the Ruvimvi River, while Kijoba is spoken from Kalyamabenga to Sanza, historically serving as the boundary between Vira and Bembe.
 Kivira, a hybrid language resulting from the convergence of Kifuliiru and Kijoba, is spoken from Kalyamabenga to Kiliba.
 Additionally, other languages such as Mashi, Kibembe, and Kinyarwanda are present in the territory, albeit in a secondary capacity.
-Notably, Swahili acts as the unifying language, transcending these diverse groups and serving as the most widely spoken language in the region.
+Notably, Swahili acts as the unifying language.